 To use combination birth control pills:

 Consult your health care provider about a starting date.
 If you use the quick-start method, you can take the first pill in the pack immediately.
-If you use the Sunday start, you'll take your first pill on the first Sunday following the start of your period.
+If you use the Sunday start, you'll take your first pill on the first Sunday after your period starts.

-When using the quick start or Sunday start, use a backup method of contraception for the first seven days you take combination birth control pills.
+With either method, use a backup contraception method for the first seven days you take combination birth control pills.
 If you use the first-day start, you'll take your first pill on the first day of your next period.
 No backup method of contraception is needed.

 - Pick a time to regularly take the pill.
-Following a routine may keep you from missing a pill.
+Following a routine might keep you from missing a pill and help you take the pill at the same time every day.
 For example, consider taking your pill when you brush your teeth in the morning.
-For maximum effectiveness, you must take combination birth control pills at the same time every day.

 - Don't take breaks between packs.
 Always have your next pack ready before you finish your current pack.